Skip to main content

 Even if the chance to beat the control or winning version is high, there is still a probability that it will be worse.
 The loss lets you decide whether to accept the risk posed by the chance to beat the control/version.

-Anything below 0.25% is highlighted green, indicating the risk is very low and it is safe to call the experiment.
+Anything below 0.25% is highlighted green, indicating that the risk is very low and that the experiment can be called.

 Percentage change

-Percentage change, the impact of the changes, as well as the understand the uncertainty in our results.
-They show that our sample data might not perfectly reflect what's happening with all users, e.g. the Peeking problem mentioned above.
+Percentage change, the impact of the changes, and understanding the uncertainty in our results.
+They show that our sample data might not perfectly reflect what's happening with all users, e.g., the Peeking problem mentioned above.

-The wider the confidence interval, the more uncertainty we have about the true value of the whole user base.
+The wider the confidence interval, the more uncertainty we have about the actual value of the whole user base.
 The narrower the interval, the more confident we are in our results.

 For example, let's say the percentage change in Version A is 25%, and the confidence interval is from +/-5%.
-This means we're pretty sure (with a certain level of confidence) that the true conversion rate in the whole user base falls somewhere between 20% and 30%.
+This means we're pretty sure (with a certain level of confidence) that the actual conversion rate in the user base falls between 20% and 30%.

 Graphs